winitzki/scall/tutorial/programming_dhall.md

 The code will typecheck only when there are as many `Branch` levels as the nesting levels in the tuples.

 The definition of `PBTree` is recursive because it uses `PBTree` itself.
-To define this data structure in Dhall, we need to use Church encoding.
+To define this data structure in Dhall, we need to use a Church encoding.
-But it turns out that we cannot use the Church encoding techniques shown so far.
+But it turns out that   the Church encoding techniques shown so far will not work.
 The reason is that the recursive use of `PBTree` in `Branch (PBTree (a, a))` substitutes the pair type `(a, a)` as the type parameter of `PBTree`.
+The Church encoding (`LFix`) only supports recursive definitions where extra type parameters are held fixed.

-Recursive definitions of this form are called **nested types**, indicating that a nontrivial type expression is "nested" in the type constructor being defined.
+Recursive definitions of type constructors whose   type parameters change in recursive usages are called **nested types**, indicating that a nontrivial type expression is "nested" under the type constructor that we are defining.

 Compare the definition of `PBTree` with this Haskell definition of the `List` type constructor:
 ```haskell